syahrizaldev/syahrizaldev/README.md

 **A Web Design and Development Enthusiasts** from Indonesia who specializes in **Front-End Development**.
 I am very interested in **design and building interactive, dynamic, and fully-responsive websites or web apps**.
 I focus on writing accessible **HTML5**, using modern **CSS3 (including Sass)**, and writing clean **JavaScript** code.

-To increasing my Web Development skills, I'm learn some of popular Front-End UI Kit like **Bootstrap, TailwindCSS, Materialize, and UIKit** to support me in developing some of my works.
+To increasing my Web Development skills, I also learn some of popular Front-End UI Kit like **Bootstrap, TailwindCSS, Materialize, and UIKit**.
 And now, I currently learn and practicing some of powerful technologies such as **Vue, React, Node, and MongoDB** to understand how to building more dynamic and advance websites or web apps.
-Thank you and nice to meet you.

 ### GitHub Stats: